Certificate Criminology L3Full Time · Public Services & Criminology · Bishop Auckland Campus · Certificate

 In year one of study, students will work towards the Level 3 Applied Certificate in Criminology moving onto the Level 3 Applied Diploma in Criminology in their second year at College.

-A minimum of four GCSEs A-C, or a Merit/Distinction BTEC Level 2 at Merit or above - Life experience will also be taken into account when considering applications from mature students.
-A genuine interest in the subject is essential - An interview and short assessment will assess your suitability and interest in the subject.
+A minimum of four GCSE's 9-4 (A-C), or a BTEC/NCFE Level 2 at Merit or above - Life experience will also be taken into account when considering applications from mature students.
+A genuine interest in the subject is essential - and an interview will take place.